conapps/devnet/guias/05a-DNAC.md

 print('El equipo seleccionado es el: ', device_id)
 ```

-### Task 3: Get the IOS configuration of the specified device and display it to the user
+### Task 3: Get the IOS configuration of the specified device and display it to the user (script 18)

 Now, use the script `18-DNAC-get-network-config.py` (it starts where `17-DNAC-get-network-device-list.py` left) and complete it so it retreives the selected device configuration.
 > Hint: You can ask DNA Center for a device configuration issuing a `GET /network-device/{device-id}/config`.